James Forman: Ill-fated relationship with the Black Panthers

 In May 1966 Forman was replaced by Ruby Doris Smith-Robinson, who was determined "to keep the SNCC together."
 But Forman recalls male leaders fighting "her attempts as executive secretary to impose a sense of organizational responsibility and self-discipline," and "trying to justify themselves by the fact that their critic was a woman" In October 1967 Smith-Robinson was to die "of exhaustion" according to one of her co-workers, "destroyed by the movement".

 Replacing John Lewis as chairman in May 1966 was the 24-year old Stokely Carmichael.
 When on the night of June 16, 1966, following protests at the shooting of solo freedom marcher James Meredith, Carmichael walked out of jail (his 27th arrest) and into Broad Street Park in Greenwood, Mississippi, he asked the waiting crowd "What do you want?."
 They roared back "Black Power!
 Black Power!"
 With Carmichael, the Atlanta leadership was increasingly persuaded by the case Forman had made for a Black political party.
 Like Forman, who was now urging the study of Marxism, Carmichael hesitated to accept the implication that whites should be excluded from the movement, but this was the course taken.
 In December 1966, the SNCC national executive asked white co-workers and volunteers to leave, and in May 1967 told them to resign.

 Heading up the SNCC operations in New York City, Forman had remained close to the leadership of SNCC.
 He helped them negotiate a merger with the Black Panther Party from whom he had accepted the honorary the position of "Foreign Minister".
 When Carmichael returned from Ahmed Sékou Touré's Guinea in January 1968, he became "Prime Minister".
 But Forman was soon disillusioned, and in June 1968 joined with the SNCC national executive in rejecting any further association with the party.
 This was followed in July by a "violent confrontation" in his office in New York.
-In the course of a "heated discussion" Panthers accompanying Carmichael and Eldridge Cleaver, the Panthers' "Minister of Information", reportedly thrust a pistol was into Forman's mouth.
+In the course of a "heated discussion" Panthers accompanying Carmichael and Eldridge Cleaver, the Panthers' "Minister of Information", reportedly thrust a pistol into Forman's mouth.
 For Forman and SNCC this was "the last straw".
 Carmichael was expelled ("engaging in a power struggle" that "threatened the existence of the organization")—and "Forman wound up first in hospital, and later in Puerto Rico, suffering from a nervous breakdown".